Variable

 SortOrder: The field by which to order your query to ensure Records are returned in the order required.

 MultiAsArray: If true and you are returning values from a field that is marked as allowing multiple then we return them as an array of values.
 If False then the values are returned as a string delimited by the ^ character.
 Default is true.
+Not used for DMGETIN.

 Search record type # 1 for a maximum of 2 records.
 Limit search to only those records where the VendorName field is equal to ACME.